Have a specific

 The Russian Imperial Era (1827–1917)

-Following the 1828 Treaty of Turkmenchay, the Muslim elite retreated to Iran.
-However, the Russian administration recorded the Blue Mosque as the city's largest.
+Following the 1828 Treaty of Turkmenchay, the Russian administration recorded the Blue Mosque as the city's largest.
 It became a curiosity for European travelers like H.F.B.
-Lynch, who admired its floral wall paintings, and underwent significant renovations in 1887 and 1907 funded by local merchants.
+Lynch and underwent significant renovations in 1887 funded by local merchants.

 The Soviet Interlude (1920–1991)